Web Transactions

 rsp = card.Transaction(req)

-After performing a web request, don't forget to set your Notecard back into
+Finally, when you're done performing a web request, don't forget to set your Notecard

 .